ublue-os/website/docs/images/bazzite/FAQ.md

 ## Can I dual/multi-boot?

+**Short answer:** it's unsupported.

-Windows dual-booting can be made to work, but is **not recommended** since Windows has a habit of destroying your boot loader.
-The best method would be running Windows on a different drive than the one containing Bazzite, like an external one.
-Other Linux distributions **should not** be dual/multi-booted due to how Bazzite mounts certain things.
-However, you can probably do it if the other Linux OS is on a separate drive.
+**Long answer:**  Windows dual-booting can work, but is **not recommended** since Windows has a habit of destroying your bootloader.
+The best method would be running Windows on a different drive than the one containing Bazzite.
+Other Linux distributions will probably have issues dual/multi-booted due to how Bazzite mounts certain things.
+However, if the other Linux OS is on a separate drive then it may work.

 ## I am having issues installing Bazzite on my hardware!
 What's going on?